JustSch/ScratchJr-Desktop/README.md

 In addition, thank you to the folks working on Electron, ElectronForge, and Sql.js.

-Thank you to AppVeyor and Travis CL for providing Mac, Windows and Linux builds.
+Thank you to Github for workflows that allow building for Windows, Mac OS, and, Linux.

 ## Disclaimers